 - Availability – the information or system must be available for use by authorised users when required.

-This policy applies to all information, systems, networks, applications, locations, equipment, devices and users within Catalyst IT Australia.
+This policy applies to all physical and electronic information assets, systems, networks, applications, locations, equipment, devices and users within Catalyst IT Australia.
 All Catalyst staff, including part-time and full-time staff, are covered by this policy.

 MUST – This term means that the definition is an absolute requirement of the policy.

 MUST NOT – This term means that the definition is an absolute prohibition of the policy.

 SHOULD (NOT) – This term means that there may exist valid reasons in particular circumstances to ignore a particular item, but the full implications, including risks, must be considered and understood.